eps696/SDfu/README.md

 python src/gen.py --control_mod depth --control_img _in/depth/something.jpg -im _in/something.jpg -t "neon glow steampunk" -f 1
 ```
 One can replace `depth` in the commands above with `canny` (edges) or `pose` (if there are humans in the source).
-Option `-im ...` may be omitted to employ "pure" txt2img method, pushing the result further to the text prompt:
+Option `-im ...` may be omitted to employ "pure" txt2img method, pushing the result closer to the text prompt:
 ```
 python src/preproc.py -i _in/something.jpg --type canny -o _in/canny
 python src/gen.py --control_mod canny --control_img _in/canny/something.jpg -t "neon glow steampunk" --size 1024-512 --model 15drm